 - Practical classes: Hygiene, First Aids, House-keeping, Cooking and Food Preparation, Food & Beverage service, Front Office & Reception, and Job Application & CV Development.

-ImpactFrom 2007 until today, 99 students (50 female) have graduated from the 12 month Le Tonlé training program.
-Ninety five percent of our trainees found work after graduation in guest houses, hotels, restaurants and other tourism providers in the provinces of Stung Treng, Kratie and Ratanakiri.
+ImpactSince its inception, 121 students (63 female) have graduated from the 12 month Le Tonlé training program.
+95 % of our trainees found work after graduation in guest houses, hotels, restaurants and other tourism providers in the provinces of Stung Treng, Kratie and Ratanakiri.
 Hospitality skills are sorely lacking in Cambodia, simply because of the lack of training institutes focusing on vocation skills.
 Despite year on year growth of tourist arrivals, and ever growing number of guest houses, hotels, and tourism providers, there is a deficit of suitably skilled staff.
 The training provided by Le Tonlé equips students with job-ready skills, and employers and tourism operators in the north-east welcome the skills and enthusiam our graduates bring to their new careers.

 - Contribute by using our services.
 Stay with us at Le Tonlé Kratie or Stung Treng guest houses, both traditional Khmer wooden stilt houses.